Education Research Current Organisation and Cooperation NL

 Summary

-The master’s specialisation in Biblical Studies and Digital Humanities combines the versatile tools of computational analysis with critical study of the Hebrew and Greek biblical texts.
+The study route in Biblical Studies and Digital Humanities combines the versatile tools of computational analysis with critical study of the Hebrew and Greek biblical texts.
 Research into complex linguistic or hermeneutical issues often requires more powerful tools and more data than traditional methods offer.
 Tagged databases, language processing tools, and statistical analyses enable researchers to gather, test, and present that data.
 Students may also apply these to Targums, Dead Sea Scrolls, or Septuagint studies.
 The programme additionally entails the language, history, transmission, and reception of the biblical texts themselves.

 Courses

-Specialization courses (other options possible)
+Courses (other options possible)

 • Working sessions Bible Translation